Cloud Providers Comparison: Which One Is Right for You

 Platform-as-a-Service (PaaS)

 PaaS provides a vendor-specific platform for clients to develop applications.
-Oracle, Microsoft, SAP, IBM, and Salesforce.com are good examples of the PaaS provider offering.
+Oracle, Microsoft, SAP, IBM, and Salesforce.com are examples of the PaaS provider offering.
 Software engineers leverage these vendor-specific instances to create client-facing applications.

 Software-as-a-Service (SaaS)